stat133-sp19/hw-stat133-ashabest/workout02/README.md

 * with a growing annuity (`growing_contrib`)

 Users can set the initial investment value and annual return rate, as well as annual contribution and growth rate for annuities, and the duration in years.

+The deployed app can be found here: https://ashabest.shinyapps.io/savings-simulator/